iotdomain/iotdomain-standard/myzone-convention.md

 Each segment consists of alphanumeric, hyphen (-), underscore (_), or dollar (\$) characters.
 Other characters are not recommended to allow for various publish/subscribe mediums (like MQTT, REST).
 The '$' prefix is for reserved words.

 MQTT/REST node discovery address:
-  > **{zoneId} / {publisherId} / {nodeId} / $discover**
+  > **{zone} / {publisher} / {node} / $discover**

 ### Node discovery address structure

 |Address segment| Description |
 | ------------- | ----------- |
-| {zoneId}      | The zone in which the node lives
+| {zone}      | The zone in which the node lives
-| {publisherId} | The service that is publishing the information.
+| {publisher} | The service that is publishing the information.
 A publisher provides its identity when publishing a node discovery.
 The publisher Id is unique within its zone.
-| {nodeId}      | The node that is discovered.
+| {node}      | The node that is discovered.
 This is a device or a service identifier and unique within a publisher.
 Two special nodes are defined: “$publisher” is a service node that publishes. “$gateway” represents the device that acts as a gateway to one or more nodes.
 For example a zwave controller.
 | $discover     | Keyword for node discovery.